-In this paper, we entertain the possibility that these anomalies arise from LFU-violating NP and explore some of its implications.
 When addressing flavor physics beyond the SM, the usual problem one faces is that there are too many model-dependent parameters.
 On one hand, this provides an opportunity of having rich phenomenology in the flavor sector.
 On the other hand, the sizable number of parameters tends to complicate the analysis, in some cases making the situation arbitrary.
-If there is a way to treat the flavor structure systematically, it may simplify the analysis and provide some guide for theoretically understanding the potential NP.
+If there is a way to treat the flavor structure systematically, it may simplify the analysis and provide a guide for theoretically understanding the potential NP.
 One of the efficient means to this end is the framework of so-called minimal flavor violation (MFV), which we will adopt.
-The application of the MFV idea to an effective field theory approach at low energies offers a natural model-independent solution for TeV-scale NP to evade flavor-changing neutral current (FCNC) restrictions by demanding that all flavor and CP violations have their origin in the known structure of Yukawa couplings [36, 37].
-Although initially motivated by the successful SM description of quark FCNCs, the notion of MFV can be extended to the lepton sector [38].
-However, as the SM strictly does not accommodate lepton-flavor violation and it remains unknown whether neutrinos are Dirac or Majorana particles, there is currently no unique way to implement MFV in the lepton sector, and to do so will usually involves picking a particular scenario for endowing neutrinos with mass.
+The MFV principle postulates that Yukawa couplings are the sources of all flavor and CP violations [48, 49].
+Applying the MFV idea to an effective field theory approach at low energies would then offer a natural model-independent solution for TeV-scale NP to evade flavor-changing neutral current (FCNC) restrictions.
+Although initially motivated by the successful SM description of quark FCNCs, the notion of MFV can be extended to the lepton sector [50].
+However, as the SM strictly does not accommodate lepton-flavor violation and it remains unknown whether neutrinos are Dirac or Majorana particles, there is currently no unique way to implement MFV in the lepton sector.
+To do so will usually involve picking a particular scenario for endowing neutrinos with mass.

 Our interest here is in studying within the MFV framework whether the parameter space preferred by all the $b \rightarrow s\ell^+\ell^-$ anomalies have any conflict with other related observables.
-After revisiting the case of the relevant dimension-six operators satisfying the MFV criterion in both their quark and lepton parts, we will focus on a scenario in which the flavor violations are induced by an electrically neutral vector particle, such as a Z' boson, which has effective fermionic interactions consistent with the MFV principle.
+After revisiting the case of the relevant dimension-six operators satisfying the MFV criterion in both their quark and lepton parts, we will focus on a scenario in which the flavor violations are induced by an electrically neutral and uncolored vector particle, such as a Z' boson, which has effective fermionic interactions consistent with the MFV principle.
 We will look at a variety of constraints on its couplings to quarks and leptons and subsequently evaluate a number of predictions from the allowed parameter space associated with this particle.